ciromattia/kcc/README.md

   --spreadshift         Shift first page to opposite side in landscape for two page spread alignment --norotate            Do not rotate double page spreads in spread splitter option.
   --rotatefirst         Put rotated spread first in spread splitter option.
+  --filefusion          Combines all input files into a single file.
   --eraserainbow       Erase rainbow effect on color eink screen by attenuating interfering frequencies

 CUSTOM PROFILE: